 - 1.8-gallon urine container

-The Cuddy composting toilet is specifically made for campervans, and features a much smaller design than AirHead and Nature’s Head without losing too much capacity in the solids container (4.8 gallons compared to 6.5 and 5).
+The Cuddy composting toilet is specifically made for campervans and features a much smaller design than AirHead and Nature’s Head without losing too much capacity in the solids container (4.8 gallons compared to 6.5 and 5).

+Cuddy is truly portable, meaning you can move it around in your campervan or even put it outside!
 With the addition of a simple privacy tent, you can have an outdoor composting toilet anywhere you are.

 Another main difference is that Cuddy’s design allows it to be mounted flush against a wall.
 All you have to do is secure Cuddy’s base to your campervan’s floor and never move it again if you choose not to.

 “Cuddy was awesome,” Richard wrote us in an email.
-“In comparison to my previous composting toilet (one of the market leaders), it’s a much more comfortable height and let’s say not having to aim thanks to the large ‘drop zone’ is a huge… er… relief.
+“In comparison to my previous composting toilet (one of the market leaders), it’s a much more comfortable height, and let’s say not having to aim thanks to the large ‘drop zone’ is a huge… er… relief.

 “A key element of the testing was the carbon filter.
-Being in a confined space with a smelly toilet wouldn’t be fun, so needless to say I’m grateful to say the testing was a success!”
+Being in a confined space with a smelly toilet wouldn’t be fun, so needless to say, I’m grateful to say the testing was a success!”

 Cuddy Pros: